HarperDB/documentation/docs/security/users-and-roles.md

 # Users & Roles

-*Role Permissions documentation below for HarperDB version 2.2.0 and above.*

 HarperDB utilizes a Role-Based Access Control (RBAC) framework to manage access to HarperDB instances.
 A user is assigned a role that determines the user’s permissions to access database resources and run core operations.

 ## Roles in HarperDB